 Interstate Blood Bank is in the business of saving lives.
-This biotech company collects whole blood and blood components such as plasma and platelets from thousands of donors.
-It operates a network of 35 donor centers and laboratories throughout the U.S.
+This biotech company collects blood from thousands of donors.
+It operates a network of 35 donor centers and laboratories throughout the USA.

-I.T.
-Director Lenny Goodman is proud of his small, efficient I.T. team of seven.
-They oversee the company’s technological needs for more than 1,400 employees and 800 + computers from the Memphis head office.
+IT Director Lenny Goodman is proud of his small, efficient team of seven.
+They oversee the technological needs for more than 1,400 employees and 800 computers from the company’s Memphis head office.

-So too have employees’ expectations for quick resolution to I.T. issues and effective communication.
+So too have employees’ expectations for effective communication and quick resolution to IT issues.
 Like every organization, any downtime could lead to a dip in productivity and operations.

 In the past, emails and phone calls were the main communication methods – but these had their drawbacks.
-Calls were time-consuming; speaking to the right person at each facility wasn’t always easy; and if email was the very thing that was broken, spreading the word in a timely way became almost impossible.
+Calls were time-consuming and speaking to the right person at each facility wasn’t always easy.
+If email was the very thing that was broken, spreading the word in a timely way became almost impossible.

-These problems were exacerbated if the event was unpredicted.
-Times like this require all-hands-on-deck, yet the inevitable flood of logged tickets and helpdesk calls could quickly divert valuable resource.
+These problems were exacerbated if the event was unplanned.
+Times like this require all hands on deck, yet the inevitable flood of helpdesk calls and logged tickets could quickly divert valuable resource.

 Known for their high impact and cut-through, Alerts are pop-up notifications that sidestep email completely.
-They appear directly onto end-users’ screens for maximum impact.
+They appear directly onto employees’ screens for maximum impact.

-The primary use of the SnapComms Alert channel at Interstate is for general I.T. communications and operational messages, to all staff, from Clerks to Phlebotomists.
+The primary use of the SnapComms Alerts at Interstate Blood Bank is for general IT communications and operational messages to all staff, from clerks to phlebotomists.

 Notifications can be about scheduled maintenance, upgrades, unplanned outages, spam warnings and anything else that’s sufficiently important and deserving of an unmissable message.